At Henley, the daily act of collective worship is viewed as an integral and important part of school life.

 The annual cycle of the Christian year allows us to commemorate the life and ministry of Christ, to celebrate the gift of the Holy Spirit which led to the foundation of the early Church, and to recall the ministry of the apostles and martyrs who spread the Christian faith.

 The liturgical year provides a structure for the Church’s collective memory, a way of consecrating our human experience of time in the celebration of God’s work – in Christ and in human beings made holy through Christ.

 Distinct liturgical colours may appear in connection with different seasons of the liturgical year.
 The dates of the festivals vary somewhat between the different churches, though the sequence and logic is largely the same.

 ‘Garden of Reflection’

 Our ‘Garden of Reflection’ is for children who may need quiet time or need to sit a reflect.
-There is also a prayer tree where each child wrote a prayer to adorn it.
+There is also a prayer tree where each child in the school wrote a prayer to adorn it.

 Mrs Dhugga presented the school with a beautiful carved wooden sign for our garden.
 We would like to thank Mrs Dhugga for her wonderful gift.

 Sincere thanks to the Paine Family who have donated this beautiful hand-made wooden cross for our ‘Garden of Reflection’.
 Special appreciation goes to Chris Paine who has done such an incredible job painstakingly engraving it with the words from the Bible:

 ‘And he took the children in his arms and blessed them’

 The Paine family kindly gave us the cross to commemorate the last of their four children passing through our doors.